Craap/image-generation/README.md

   Sample image is generated with Stable Diffusion, using my personal trained LoRA

   <a href="https://github.com/JingyunLiang/SwinIR">SwinIR</a> is used for comparisons here because other models have too many files and I'm lazy

+  I used pretrained weights for SwinIR instead of training on the same dataset, so that might be a little unfair for SwinIR

   All pretrained weights for Swin-M produce NaNs for me, so there is no result